 From tuition and fees to new tech resources, paying for an online education can be challenging.
 For many students, covering the cost of their program is probably the toughest part of earning a degree.
 However, students today have numerous options to help defray these costs.
 The average undergraduate student received $13,000 in financial aid money in 2013, according to The College Board.
 With the right information and resources, you can find ways to close the gap between the cost of a college degree and what you can actually afford.

 The following page explores financial aid options and offers tips, expert advice and resources for future college students and their parents.
 It explores sources of aid, how to qualify and the importance of accreditation.
-Although much of the information found in this guide applies to a campus-based education, it focuses on distance learning and how online programs and courses fit into the financial aid landscape.
+Although much of the information found in this guide applies to a campus-based education, it focuses on distance learning and how online degree programs and courses fit into the financial aid landscape.

 Not long ago, Congress required a school to conduct more than 50 percent of its teaching in a classroom setting in order to qualify as federal financial aid distributors.
 This tactic prevented so-called “diploma mills” from qualifying for federal aid, yet negatively impacted many students who were pursuing a degree through legitimate online programs.
 Many of these students were working adults, rural residents or military personnel who benefited from the flexibility of distance learning, but needed help paying for a college education.
 In February 2006, the requirement was lifted, making federal aid available to eligible students who wanted to attend an online college.
 Also, many institutions started offering financial aid packages to students, some in the form of loans and others via a combination of loans, scholarships and other higher educational funds.